wlhee/cloud-run-mcp/CONTRIBUTING.md

 ```

 This script requires an existing Google Cloud Project ID to be provided when prompted or as a command-line argument.

+## Publishing to npm

+To update the [npm package]https://www.npmjs.com/package/@google-cloud/cloud-run-mcp)

+Run the following:

+* `npm test`
+* `npm version minor`
+* `git push --follow-tags`

+Then a [GitHub Action]https://github.com/GoogleCloudPlatform/cloud-run-mcp/blob/main/.github/workflows/npm-publish.yml) automatically publishes to npm when new releases are pushes.